 How do you use the cross trainer?

-Using the cross trainer, takes a tiny bit of co-ordination at first.
-But once you get the hang of it is an easy machine to navigate.
+Using the cross trainer takes a tiny bit of coordination at first, but once you get the hang of it is a straightforward machine to navigate.

 Step 2: Drive your right foot forward.
 You’ll notice your right arm will need to extend with it as the pole moves.
 Then drive your left foot and left arm forward.
 Keep stepping forward in this way.
 Make sure to engage your arms rather than just letting your legs do all the work.